Nike Computer

 For a photo of the plotting boards, go to Battery Commander's View of the World.

-8) How does the computer know the radar offsets?
+9) How does the computer know the radar offsets?

-The Target Tracking Radar (TTR) is considered the center of the world, well at least as far and the computer and IFC people are concerned.
+The Target Tracking Radar (TTR) is considered the center of the world, well at least as far as the computer and IFC people are concerned.
 All distances are measured from the TTR.
 Plotting board distances and elevations are relative to the TTR.

 The computer must know where the Missile Tracking Radar (MTR) is relative to the Target Tracking Radar (TTR), and also the relative location of the Target Ranging Radar (TRR) relative to the Target Tracking Radar (TTR).
 This permits the computer to subtract out the positional differences, so that all three radars are, for computational purposes, located at the same point is space.